bright/new-www/content/blog/setting-up-logback-programmatically-in-android.md

 published: true
 language: en
 ---
-**In my previous blog post, [Choosing the Right Logging Library for Android](/blog/choosing-the-right-logging-library-for-android-app/), I discussed how I arrived at the decision to use SLF4J alongside Logback for logging in Android apps.
+**In my previous blog post, [Choosing the Right Logging Library for Android](/blog/choosing-the-right-logging-library-for-android-app/), I discussed how I decided to use SLF4J alongside Logback for logging in Android apps.
 This post will take that foundation a step further by demonstrating how to configure Logback programmatically, ensuring that logs produced through the SLF4J API are properly sent to both Logcat and Firebase Crashlytics.**

 ## Why Not XML?